-- need time to get information to us for the review.
+- A fast coverage decision means we will answer within 72 hours if your request is for a medical item or service.
+If your request is for a Medicare Part B prescription drug, we will answer within 24 hours. - O However, for a request for a medical item or service we can take up to 14 more calendar days if we find that some information that may benefit you is missing (such as medical records from out-of-network providers), or if you need time to get information to us for the review.
 If we decide to take extra days, we will tell you in writing.
 We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - o If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
-(For more information about the process for making complaints, including fast complaints, see Section 10 of this chapter.)
-We will call you as soon as we make the decision.

-To get a fast coverage decision, you must meet two requirements:
+(For more information about the process for making complaints, including fast complaints, see Section 9 of this chapter.)
+We will call you as soon as we make the decision. - To get a fast coverage decision, you must meet two requirements:

 - You can get a fast coverage decision only if you are asking for coverage for medical care you have not yet received.
-(You cannot get a fast coverage decision if your request is about payment for medical care you have already received.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision. - o If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - o This letter will tell you that if your doctor asks for the fast coverage decision, we will automatically give a fast coverage decision. - o The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
-(For more information about the process for making complaints, including fast complaints, see Section 10 of this chapter.)
+(You cannot ask for a fast coverage decision if your request is about payment for medical care you have already received.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision. - o If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor asks for the fast coverage decision, we will automatically give a fast coverage decision. - The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+(For more information about the process for making complaints, including fast complaints, see Section 9 of this chapter.)